atomone-hub/genesis/CONSTITUTION.md

 Other sovereign zones that are completely or partially secured by Cosmos Hub ICS, by definition, have their own governance mechanism.
-The Cosmos Hub principally enables and follows the will of the governance of such sovereign zones ragarding the pegged tokens originating from said zones, except in well-defined exceptional circumstances involving bugs, theft, or harm to the Cosmonauts of the Cosmos ecosystem.
+The Cosmos Hub principally enables and follows the will of the governance of such sovereign zones regarding the pegged tokens originating from said zones, except in well-defined exceptional circumstances involving bugs, theft, or harm to the Cosmonauts of the Cosmos ecosystem.